 Owner/Director of Administrations

 In November 2005, Lori along with her husband Sam purchased the Robinson Wright & Weymer Funeral Home.
 Prior to relocating to Old Saybrook, CT, for the opportunity to work in partnership with her husband in a family owned business, Lori lived with her husband and daughter in Westchester County NY.
 Instead of following a career path based on her degree in Social Welfare, Lori spent most of her profession in the Financial Services industry.
 She split her positions between Consumer Banking and Human Resources.
 She left the Financial Services industry as Regional Vice President for a new career in the Alcohol beverage industry as Global Director of Organizational Development.
 Lori's years of experience in banking, strategic planning, service, and human resources armed her with the skills necessary for her role today as Director of Administrations.

 When not at work, Lori finds enjoyment in getting involved in the community, spending time with her family, and working out at the gym.
-Currently she is a Corporate Board Member of Life-Skills, Inc., a non-profit Corporation providing service to individuals with developmental, physical, and emotional disabilities throughout Massachusetts and parts of Connecticut.
+Recently she has served as a Corporate Board Member of Life-Skills, Inc., a non-profit Corporation providing service to individuals with developmental, physical, and emotional disabilities throughout Massachusetts and parts of Connecticut.

 Jordan A. Welles, CFSP

 Jordan is a life long resident of Old Lyme and attended Old Lyme Schools.
 He is a 1978 graduate of the American Academy McAllister Institute of Funeral Service in New York City.
 He has been a licensed Funeral Director in Connecticut since 1980 and has been privileged to serve families from both the Shoreline and Lower Connecticut River Valley communities for over twenty years.
 As a member of Academy of Professional Funeral Practice he has been a Certified Funeral Service Practitioner since 2005.